Thank you for thinking of Dane County Humane Society for your group volunteer project!

 3. Independent Group Projects (no group application required)

 - Make cat beds.
 Our homeless cats can fill the love you put into making a soft, cozy beds for them.
 We give these out when the cats are adopted, so we always need more.
 Please use the following link for a tried-and-true bed our kitties adore.
 If you have other ideas, please check with us first to see if we can use them here at the shelter (due to space restrictions, washability, etc.).

 No Sew Cat Bed - Click here for instructions

 Create your own donation drive.
 Use our wish list: https://www.giveshelter.org/wish-list.html

 - Recycle aluminum cans.
 Collect soda or pop tabs and donate them to DCHS.

 - Have a coin drive, with benefits going to DCHS.

-Have a sale and donate the proceeds to DCHS.
-Bake sale, garage sale, craft sale, you name it!
+Have a sale - bake sale, garage sale, craft sale, you name it! - and donate the proceeds to DCHS.